iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/README.md

 The **Intel AI DevJam Demo** uses a **Windows application** to communicate with a **facial recognition classifier** and a classifier trained to detect **Invasive Ductal Carcinoma (Breast cancer)** in **histology images**.
 The project combines the  [Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT](https://github.com/iotJumpway/IoT-JumpWay-Intel-Examples/tree/master/Intel-Movidius/IDC-Classification "Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT") and [TASS Movidius Facenet Classifier](https://github.com/iotJumpway/IoT-JumpWay-Intel-Examples/tree/master/Intel-Movidius/TASS/Facenet "TASS Movidius Facenet Classifier") projects.

-## Windows
+## Windows Universal Application

 A **Windows Universal Application** allows training and querying the **IDC and facial recognition classifiers**, facial recognition training requires 1 image per person to be able to identify them.
-The **Windows Universal Application** also allows uploading histology images of IDC positive or negative slides for classifictaion.
+The **Windows Universal Application** also allows uploading **histology images** of **IDC** positive or negative slides for classification.

 ## Linux